trpc-svelte-query-adapter

 NPM version License Last commit

-NOTE: The README on npmjs might not be fully up to date.
+[!NOTE] The README on npmjs might not be fully up to date.
 Please refer to the README on the Github Repo for the latest setup instructions.

-This package provides an adapter to call tRPC procedures wrapped with @tanstack/svelte-query, similar to @trpc/react-query.
+An adapter to call tRPC procedures wrapped with @tanstack/svelte-query, similar to @trpc/react-query.
 This is made possible using proxy-deep.

 Installation